 Other medicinal products: No evidence of pharmacokinetic or pharmacodynamic interaction with medicinal products which could be prescribed concomitantly with Valdoxan in the target population was found in phase I clinical trials: benzodiazepines, lithium, paroxetine, fluconazole and theophylline.

-Alcohol: The combination of Valdoxan and alcohol is not advisable.
+Alcohol: The combination of agomelatine and alcohol is not advisable.

 Electroconvulsive therapy (ECT): There is no experience of concurrent use of agomelatine with ECT.
 Animal studies have not shown proconvulsant properties (see Pharmacology: Toxicology: Preclinical safety data under Actions).
-Therefore, clinical consequences of ECT concomitant treatment with Valdoxan are considered to be unlikely.
+Therefore, clinical consequences of ECT performed concomitantly with agomelatine treatment are considered to be unlikely.

 Paediatric population: Interaction studies have only been performed in adults.